nsegger/NNR/README.md

 # NNR
 A simple no recoil script with pattern generator, that supports multiple weapons.
+Made while learning Python.
+Not intended to be the best/undetectable.

 ### Prerequisites